Explore a bevy of museums and historical houses, plus a famous sculpture garden.

 Lunch and snacks are available at the Taste of the Gardens Café, which serves locally grown products.
 Gleaming over diners is Lena’s Garden, a glass sculpture created by Dale Chihuly.
 A gift shop offers original and locally made items.

 The most comfortable way to tour the park is on a narrated, handicapped-accessible tram tour.
 Tickets are available at the tram office.
 A kids’ tram tour runs in the summer and fall.
-Concerts are presented in the summer (June through August), and each season brings its own special presentation.
+Concerts take place in the summer (June through August), and each season brings its own special presentation.
 To learn more, go to www.meijergardens.org or call (888) 957-1580.

 The Grand Rapids Public Museum is so engaging, it makes you wish you were a resident of the town.
 Natural history is shown through plant and animal exhibits, interactive dioramas, and hands-on displays.
 Human history is explored in “Anishinabek: The People of This Place,” which focuses on those who lived here a thousand years before the arrival of Europeans.
 Since many descendants live in the area, the museum has been able to collect oral histories to enhance the artifacts in this exhibit.